 Bonuses of the card include:

-* For details, See the Credit Card Rewards Program Terms and Conditions in the Summary of Credit Terms at the time of application.
+* For more details, check out the Terms and Conditions for the Credit Card Rewards Program in the Summary of Credit Terms section at the time of application.
 Please see the Amtrak Guest Rewards Program terms and conditions at Amtrak.com/guestrewards for information regarding expiration, redemption, forfeiture, and other limitations on Amtrak Guest Rewards Points.

 11) Do You Qualify For Everyday Discounts?